Arts & Culture

 "Only have in your home what is useful or what you believe to be beautiful"

 St Ives Museum

-Situated in the old fishing quarter of St Ives and overlooking St Ives bay is St Ives' best kept secret.
-A plethora of artefacts and photographs relate to St Ives' history of fishing, smuggling and mining.
+Situated in the old fishing quarter of St Ives and overlooking St Ives Bay is St Ives' best-kept secret.
+A plethora of artefacts and photographs relating to St Ives' history of fishing, smuggling and mining.

 St Ives School of Painting